diverdown311/LTM_Essentials/docs/LTM_Components/labinfo.rst

 -  Cloud-based lab environment complete with a Windows 10 Jumphost, two virtual BIG-IP's (VE), and an Ubuntu Server running a LAMP Stack.

--  The virtual BIG-IP has been pre-licensed
+-  The virtual BIG-IPs have been pre-licensed

 To access the lab environment, you will need a web browser and Remote Desktop Protocol (RDP) client software.
 If you are using a MAC you will